 - Sit at a table to eat.
 No more mindless eating at your desk, in the car or in front of the TV.
 We need to pay attention to what we are eating, it helps you’re brain send the “I’m full” message.

 - If you buy it you will eat it – don’t bring junk food or the foods that taunt you into your home.
 If it’s not there you can’t eat it.
-Years ago, and I’m talking about 12 years past, I was a cookie freak.
+Years ago, and I’m talking about 16 years past, I was a cookie freak.
 Every time I baked cookies, I ate all of the cookies.
 So I thought, “Why am I tempting myself?”
-I stopped baking them and eventually I stopped wanting them.
 Now, I bake cookies occasionally and eat them as a treat, savouring every bite.
 They aren’t forbidden, they are just special now.
 Check out my recipe for Triple Chocolate Brownie Cookies.

 - Don’t jump on the crash diet bandwagon.
 Yoyo dieting is unhealthy.
 You are aiming for a lifestyle change not a quick fix.
 If you are trying to lose weight I suggest Weight Watchers.
 They know their stuff because its about lifestyle changes not short term fixes.

 You can do this.

 You have one body and you owe it to yourself to take great care of it.